zacharyclement/Recommenders/README.md

 ## Folders

-1. logs -> used for tensorboard
+1. logs -> created by tensorflow for using tensorboard
-2. mlflow -> used for tracking, model registry, and model serving
+2. mlruns -> created by mlflow for for tracking, model registry, and model serving

 ## Scripts